Do Go On - 425 - The WWI Christmas Truce

 Love it already.

-Cheers and thanks for all the great laughter of the years.
+Cheers and thanks for all the great laughs over the years.

 I have an immediate answer.